-The story focuses on Dr. Leo Pfeffer (excellently well played by actor Florian Teichtmeister), a magistrate who investigates the assassination of Archduke Franz Ferdinand.
+The story focuses on Dr. Leo Pfeffer (excellently played by actor Florian Teichtmeister), a magistrate who investigates the assassination of Archduke Franz Ferdinand.

-The film is impeccable, accurate, articulate, linear.
+The film is impeccable, accurate, articulate, and linear.
 It is well directed by Andreas Prochaska (“The Dark Valley”).
-It is intended to hit the European T.V. market, but theatrical release in America is in the works.
+It is intended to hit the European T.V. market, but a theatrical release in America is in the works.

 Related Articles: